peteraiello/custom-react-accordion/README.md

     "title": "Item 2",
     "description": "Lorem ipsum."
   }
+]
 ```

-The accordion is wrapped in the `AccordionWrapper` component and the JSON is iterated through using `.map`, passing in the `title` and `description` values to the `AccordionItem` component as props.
+The JSON date is wrapped in the `AccordionWrapper` component and iterated through using `.map`, passing in the array index, as well as the `title` and `description` values to the `AccordionItem` as props.

 ```
 <AccordionWrapper>